Justin Bieber: 2017–2019: Collaborations and marriage with Hailey Baldwin

 On August 17, 2017, Bieber released the single "Friends" with American record producer and songwriter BloodPop.
 Julia Michaels and Justin Tranter contributed as songwriters, having previously worked with him on "Sorry" in 2015.
 At the 60th Annual Grammy Awards, "Despacito" received three nominations for Record of the Year, Song of the Year, and Best Pop Duo/Group Performance respectively.
 Bieber did not attend the show to perform the nominated song, claiming that he would not make any award show appearances until his next album was finished.
 Bieber was a participating player in the 2018 NBA Celebrity All-Star Game, marking his second appearance at the event.
 In July 2018, Bieber reunited with DJ Khaled in "No Brainer", co-featuring again with Chance the Rapper and Quavo.
 The single peaked in the top five of the Hot 100 and reached number one on Billboards Hot R&B Songs chart.
 He was also featured in the accompanying music video.

+Bieber became engaged to model and longtime friend Hailey Baldwin on July 7, 2018.
+They had briefly dated from December 2015 to January 2016, before resuming their relationship in June 2018.
+Bieber and Baldwin reportedly obtained a marriage license in September 2018, leading to reports that they had a civil marriage.
+In November, Bieber said that he was married to Baldwin.
+Bieber and Baldwin had an official ceremony in Bluffton, South Carolina, on September 30, 2019.